unity3d-jp/StreamingImageSequence/README.md

 1. Supports multiple OS.

-StreamingImageSequence is currently a preview package and the steps to install it differ based on the version of Unity.
+Streaming Image Sequence is currently a preview package and the steps to install it differ based on the version of Unity.

 * Unity 2019.x